bonifield/helpers/ssh/README.md

 - `Port`: destination port, if not 22
 - `User`: remote username
 - `IdentityFile`: private key for remote user
+- `PreferredAuthentication`: specify preference for using keys or passwords first (this doesn't override server SSH settings)

 ### Example SSH Config Contents